Templates

 The basics: Running a company comes with a long list of required legal documents.
 As you set the foundations, you’ll quickly come into contact with statutory books / statutory registers.

-Legal requirement: Under company law in the UK (the Companies Act 2006), a company is required to maintain a set of records (also known as 'registers' or 'books').
+Legal requirement: Under company law in the UK (The Bribery Act 2010), a company is required to maintain a set of records (also known as 'registers' or 'books').
 The books must be kept by the company at either its registered office, a Single Alternative Inspection Location (SAIL address), or at Companies House.
 Companies are also required to make these registers available to shareholders on request.
 This statutory books template can be used to help you meet your legal obligations under UK company law.

 Content: Docue's statutory books template includes the option to include the following content: